-Improvements to all streets within the study area are recommended to provide easy access within and through the Station Area, including linking pedestrians to the station and surrounding neighborhoods.
-Recommended designs are illustrated by street cross-sections shown in Appendix A: Design and Access Improvements by Street, and indicated on the map on page 27 as projects #1 (Main Street) and #14 (other local streets).
+Improvements to all streets within the Station Area are recommended to provide easy access within and through the Station Area, including linking pedestrians to the station and surrounding neighborhoods.

 Two "key streets" are given special design treatment in order to emphasize their role within the district.
 Both Main and Ochoco Streets provide key gateways into the Tacoma Station Area.
-Main Street connects the study area to Downtown Milwaukie to the south, and serves as the primary local access into the site.
+Main Street connects the Station Area to Downtown Milwaukie to the south, and serves as the primary local access into the site.
 Ochoco Street is the primary entrance into the site for northbound and southbound vehicular traffic from McLoughlin Boulevard (for southbound traffic, it is the only entrance into the Station Area).
 Given that they both function as important gateways into the site, and given that Main Street is the primary north/south spine within the district, Main and Ochoco Streets are the primary streets where the majority of redevelopment will likely occur in the district.
 Accordingly, the conceptual street designs are intended to reflect the key role that these streets play within the district.
 One of the primary design goals for Main Street is to provide a continuous north/south pedestrian and bicycle connection from the light rail station to Downtown Milwaukie.
-The conceptual crosssection for the portion of Main Street north of Beta Street is shown in Figure 17 as an example.
-(Cross-sections for the rest of Main Street and other Planning Area streets are included in Appendix A: Design and Access Improvements by Street.)